Private, In-Home Tutoring in Winfield, Illinois

-SchoolTutoring Academy’s tutoring programs for Winfield students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Winfield, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The West Chicago Elementary School District 33 and Community Unit School District 200 both follow Illinois Learning Standards as their curriculum.
 The schools that serve Winfield strive to promote and provide growth experiences in learning, leadership, and living in their students.
 They promote diversity and flexibility.
 Students are encouraged to make decisions about their own learning.
 Expectations for learning and behavior are clearly communicated.
 The schools also strive to tailor programs to fit the interests, abilities, and needs of students by providing programs that are truly unique, of exceptional quality.